Lesbian: Africa

+Founded in 2004 in Namibia, the Coalition of African Lesbians is a pan-Africanist, radical feminist network of fourteen nonprofits across ten African countries, working to eradicate stigma, legal discrimination, and violence against lesbians.

-Cross-gender roles and marriage between women has also been recorded in over 30 African societies.
+Cross-gender roles and marriage between women has also been recorded in over 30 traditional African societies.
 Women may marry other women, raise their children, and be generally thought of as men in societies in Nigeria, Cameroon, and Kenya.
 The Hausa people of Sudan have a term equivalent to lesbian, kifi, that may also be applied to males to mean "neither party insists on a particular sexual role".

 Near the Congo River, a female who participates in strong emotional or sexual relationships with another female among the Nkundo people is known as yaikya bonsángo (a woman who presses against another woman).
 Lesbian relationships are also known in matrilineal societies in Ghana among the Akan people.
 In Lesotho, females engage in what is commonly considered sexual behavior to the Western world: they kiss, sleep together, rub genitals, participate in cunnilingus, and maintain their relationships with other females vigilantly.
 Since the people of Lesotho believe sex requires a penis, they do not consider their behavior sexual, nor label themselves lesbians.

 In Tanzania, lesbians are known as or called "Msagaji" (singular), "Wasagaji" (plural), which in Swahili means grinder or grinding because of the perceived nature of lesbian sex that would involve the mutual rubbing of vulvas.

-In South Africa, lesbians are sometimes raped by heterosexual men with a goal of punishment of "abnormal" behavior and reinforcement of societal norms.
-The crime was first identified in South Africa where it is sometimes supervised by members of the woman's family or local community, and is a major contributor to HIV infection in South African lesbians.
+Corrective rape is reported to be on the rise in South Africa.
+The crime is sometimes supervised by members of the woman's family or local community, and is a major contributor to HIV infection in South African lesbians.
 "Corrective rape" is not recognized by the South African legal system as a hate crime despite the fact that the South African Constitution states that no person shall be discriminated against based on their social status and identity, including sexual orientation.
 Legally, South Africa protects gay rights extensively, but the government has not taken proactive action to prevent corrective rape, and women do not have much faith in the police and their investigations.

-Corrective rape is reported to be on the rise in South Africa.
-The South African nonprofit "Luleki Sizwe" estimates that more than 10 lesbians are raped or gang-raped on a weekly basis.
-As made public by the Triangle Project in 2008, at least 500 lesbians become victims of corrective rape every year and 86% of black lesbians in the Western Cape live in fear of being sexually assaulted.
-Victims of corrective rape are less likely to report the crime because of their society's negative beliefs about homosexuality.
+Local South African organizations including nonprofit "Luleki Sizwe" and The Triangle Project, between 500 (per Triangle Project) and 3600 (Luleki Sizwe) South Africans suffer from corrective rape every year, the vast majority of lesbians live in fear of corrective rape, and victims are less likely to report the crime because of their society's homophobia.